cloudfour/lighthouse-parade/README.md

 Ex: `lighthouse-parade http://www.dfwfreeways.com/`

 Runs a crawler on the provided URL.
 Discovers all URLs and runs a lighthouse report on each HTML page, then writes them to a CSV file located in `./data/<timestamp>/urls.csv`.
 The individual reports are written to `./data/<timestamp>/reports/`.
 At the end, each report file is bundled into one aggregated report CSV with each row representing a URL and each column is a metric.

+## Versioning Notice

+`lighthouse-parade` is currently **pre-1.0**.
+In order to move quickly, we may release breaking change as minor version bumps.

 ## Analysis spreadsheet template